Youth Poet Laureate Program

 Are you a poet between the ages of 13–18?
 Are you a future leader who champions community advocacy and aspires to make a social impact that promotes the quality of life in Long Beach?
 Are you looking for an opportunity that speaks to your passion for activism and your goals for equity and inclusion?
 If so, we want to hear your voice!

 The YPL program serves Long Beach youth with year-round literary arts, civic engagement, and performance opportunities.
 Our goals are to create a citywide community of young poets, to develop and cultivate the distinct voices of Long Beach youth, and to provide platforms to amplify these voices.
-We will name a Laureate and up to five Poet Ambassadors, who will serve as a cohort, representing literacy, arts, youth expression, and advocacy in our community from April 2022 – April 2023.
+We will name a Laureate and up to five Poet Ambassadors, who will serve as a cohort, representing literacy, arts, youth expression, and advocacy in our community during the program year.

 Who Can Apply?